9X9NETWORK/nncloudtv/README.md

 Three sections,

--   Project intro
+-   **Project intro**
--   Devel environment and tool: more for Windows
+-   **Devel environment and tool**: more for Windows
--   EC2: i.e. Ubuntu on EC2
+-   **EC2**: i.e. Ubuntu on EC2

 --------------------------------

-Project intro
+Project intro (nncloudtv)
 ================================

+**nncloudtv** is an API server.
+It connects and integrates 9x9.tv&trade; back-end service components, providing them as data service interface, with authentication control mechanism.
+It is also designed to be fast and scalable by using *Memcached*, *Load-balancing* technology etc. in architechyre.

 -   This project is based on java spring framework.
 -   Installer folder is not part of the main project.
 It's intended for installation and data migration.